dangets/presentations/thrust_intro/slides.md

 fallback to CUDA in those parts when necessary.

-When working with more than 2 input vectors to an algorithm, you often have to work with zip iterators - not difficult, but it is a bit tedious.
+When working with more than 2 input vectors to an algorithm, you often have to work with zip iterators - not difficult, but does get a bit tedious.
 This is required to maintain compile time type safety.

 ---